pt-br/relay-mutation-guide/README.md

 * The examples I found on internet have less explanation and a lots of code that will output something only 1h after going through the tutorial;
 * Star Wars' example of facebook sucks.

+### Intro
+In this guide we will be creating a simple application that uses a real world example, to get things easier for you.
+It's important to say that this is not a complete guide for GraphQL and Relay, the focus of this guide is only on **Mutations**.

+So, before you get started, be sure to know at least the basics of:

+* ES6
+* React
+* GraphQL
+* GraphiQL

+### Getting the playground
+As I said, we will be working on an application for this guide.
+You can check it running accessing a <a targe="_blank" href="relay-phones.herokuapp.com">demo build on heroku</a>.